AntoanNikolov/DEProgrammingAntoan/Homework Notes/Lesson 8: Django Data Models.md

 - Dr. Chuck makes a statement about the learning curve for SQL.
 What exactly does he say?
-  - Answer
+  - "You can learn the first 60% of SQL in about three hours, the last 40% is a lifetime."

 - In your own words, how would you define Object-relational mapping (ORM)?
 How will we use it in Django and what specifically will it do?
-  -   Answer
+  -   A programming technique that allows for databases to be interacted with, using classes and objects in a general programming language.
+In Django, the ORM will be used to define Python classes as models that represent database tables and perform CRUD operations using Python, rather than writing the SQL itself.
+A class represents a table in a database, while an object is an entry/row in that database.

 - What does Dr. Chuck say are the advantages of the ORM?
 What disadvantages (if any) does it have?
-  - Answer
+  - An ORM can be used to complete around "80%" of operations one would do to a database.
+Additional benefits are portability (different SQL services), simplicity, and automatic handling of migrations and table schema generation.
+However, Chuck mentions that more complex concepts tend not to be done with an ORM.

-- Dr. Chucks that most (he mentions a percentage) of the things you want to do with SQL can be done effectively with an ORM.
+- Dr. Chucks says that most (he mentions a percentage) of the things you want to do with SQL can be done effectively with an ORM.
 What exactly does he say?
-  - Answer
+  - "80% of the most common things you would do with a database are easily done with an ORM."

 - What is the name of the file in which the ORM data objects are defined?
   - Answer